the-gabe/AppService-ACME/README.md

 - Runs cheap as chips, you pay mere cents per month to Microsoft for running this
 - Fully uses Azure Managed Identity - no manual credential management. ever.
 - Minimal maintenance overall
+- No BS.
+If this has even a hint of BS anywhere, it is a bug.
+File an issue.

 # DNS configuration: